For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Nowadays, most major cities will accept your regular uni ID for student discounts.
 However, having an internationally accepted student card ensures you're covered.

-If you have the TOTUM Student+ membership, this includes a one-year ISIC digital card.
+If you have the TOTUM+ membership, this includes a digital ISIC card.

 8. Don't let student discounts dictate where you shop